The Holy Grail Press

 Cora was really convinced that he was going to work.

-Of course, she knew better when Art came home that evening
+when Art came home that evening

 covered with more sequins than Elvis,